b-h-mck/eiou/README.md

 - [ ] **Ergonomics:** There are improvements we can make to make data entry easier.
 Maybe a slider for the amount?
 - [ ] **Multiple ledgers:** Allow multiple ledgers, each with their own lists of people and transactions, to be stored on a single device.
 - [ ] **Authentication & cloud sync:** Let users authenticate and access the same ledger on multiple devices.
 - [ ] **Transaction sharing:** Let users share transactions.
-This is for convenience -- users will always retain full control over what they let into their ledger.
+Users will always retain full control over what they let into their ledger.

 ## Contributing
 Contributions are welcome!
 If you find a bug or have an idea for a feature, please open an issue.
 If you'd like to